What is an Android phone?

 However, although welcomed by many users of Android phones, custom skins have on occasion caused notable issues with Android updates.
 Some phone makers have experienced problems with getting Google’s latest update to work with their own user interface, which has resulted in delays in pushing out the upgrade to phones.
 This development has fuelled speculation that Google will do away with custom skins in future by allowing less scope for phone makers to customise their Android phones.

+You've probably heard the term 'tablet' a lot, but what is a tablet?
 A tablet or slate is a computer that is entirely touchscreen operated.
 Unlike a netbook, laptop or desktop PC, tablets dispense with physical QWERTY keyboards entirely.
 Tablets, specifically those with the Android OS, are currently the hottest things in the gadget world, with many predicting they will replace traditional computers very soon.

 Alongside Apple’s iPad, Android tablets are among the most sought-after around.
 Just like the iPad, Android tablets double as great Kindle-style eReaders and with their large high resolution screens, they are superb for watching media, surfing the net and reading magazines.
 What’s more, they are fantastic business tools for presentations, video conferencing and working while you’re on the go.
 You can download all the same great Android apps to your tablet that you can to an Android phone.
 App developers also create applications specially designed for the larger screen size that an Android tablet offers.